EPCCed/eidf-docs/docs/dataingest/data_ingest_crib.md

 Metadata for resources in your dataset are added via forms in the EIDF data catalogue.

 Make sure you're logged in to the [EIDF Data Catalogue](https://catalogue.eidf.ac.uk).
 Open the page of your dataset and click on "Manage" at the top right.
 Open the tab "Resources" and press the button "+ Add new resource".
 Now you can fill in the form and describe your data as you wish.
-Some entries are required and these are marked with a red \*:
+Some entries that are required and these are marked with a red \* in the EIDF data catalogue:
-* Name
+* **Name**
-* Access URL: This is a link to a file in S3 or a set of files with a common prefix.
+* **Access URL**: This is a link to a file in S3 or a set of files with a common prefix.
-* Description
+* **Description**
-* Unique Identifier
+* **Unique Identifier**
-* Licence
+* **Licence**

 A link to a data file in EIDF S3 looks like this:
 ```